 Arccos Calculator (Inverse Cosine)

 Welcome to the arccos calculator, a.k.a. the inverse cosine calculator.
-Thanks to our tool you can quickly find arccos - which is, surprisingly, the primary use of this calculator.
+Thanks to our tool, you can quickly find arccos - which is, surprisingly, the primary use of this calculator.
 However, for those of you eager to learn more, we've prepared a short article explaining what the inverse of a cosine is, accompanied by a table and an inverse cosine graph.
 Also, if you're a bit reluctant or confused, jump to the section about arccos applications to read what inverse cosine has in common with Physics, Chemistry, or even house construction and work ergonomics!

 What is the inverse of cosine (arccos)?

 Arccos is the inverse of a trigonometric function- specifically, the inverse of the cosine function.
 However, as trigonometric functions are periodic, then, in a strict sense, they cannot be inverted.
-We can deal with that problem by choosing an interval in which the basic function is monotonic.
+We can deal with that problem by choosing an interval where the basic function is monotonic.
 You can pick many different ranges, but for cosine the common choice is [0,π].
 This range is called the set of principal values.

 Domain of for real values